samdenty/zombesp/README.md

 ## What is this project?

 This project is a web-based rubber-ducky remote-administration tool, designed to be undetectable with $2 of physical hardware.
-It can do 80% of what the Bash Bunny can.
+It can do 80% of what the Bash Bunny can for 1/45th the cost.

 Other devices such as the [bash bunny](https://shop.hak5.org/products/bash-bunny) are expensive, and as they plug directly into the computer, they're easily found.